nusolar/NUsolar-CAN/v3.0/readme.md

 -----
 1. Create a CAN_IO object, specifying the pins that will be used as the CS and INT pins

   	CAN_IO can( CSpin, INTpin, baudrate (kbps), freq.
 Osc.
 (Mhz));

-2. Create a CANFilterOpt object and use the two functions .setRB0(m0, f0, f1)
-	.setRB1(m1, f2, f3, f4, f5)
+2. Setupt filters by calling the setRB<n> methods of the built-in filters object. can.filters.setRB0(<m0>, <f0>, <f1>)
+	can.filters.setRB1(<m1>, <f2>, <f3>, <f4>, <f5>)
 to configure the masks and filters for the two receive buffers on the MCP2515.

-3. Call can.Setup(filterOpts, interrupts) to initialize the MCP2515.
+3. Call CAN_IO::Setup(<interrupts>) to initialize the MCP2515.
-	- filterOpts is the object you created in step 2.
 	- interrupts is a byte containing the interrupt enable flags that you want to set (i.e. MERRIE, ERRIE, RX0IE, etc.)

-NOTE: Because of the way interrupt service routines work, only one CAN object can be used at a time.
-This may be fixed in future releases.
+We recommend that you DO NOT attach this interrupt pin to an actual Arduino interrupt.
+Instead, check for messages calling CAN_IO::Fetch.

 4. To send a packet, create a layout object:
-	DC_Drive drivePacket(velocity, current);
+	DC_Drive drivePacket(<velocity>, <current>);
 Call
 	can.Send(drivePacket,TXB0);
 where TXB0 specifies one of the three transmission buffers to send the message out over (alternate buffers to send messages in quicker succession).
-You can also use an anonymous packet object:
+You can also use an implicit packet object:
 	can.Send(DC_Drive(velocity, current), TXB0);

 If you want the system to automatically select a TX buffer for you, pass the buffer TXBANY.
 	can.Send(DC_Drive(velocity, current), TXBANY);

 NOTE: Currently, the library does not wait for a buffer to become open before attempting to load it.
-If the buffer you are trying to send from is still waiting to send, your packet will not be sent.
+If you try to send from a buffer that is currently being used, packet data may be corrupted.
+Use the TXBANY option to avoid this.
+Alternatively, you can call CAN_IO::Send_Verified(<packet>, <buffer>) to make sure the correct data was loaded.

+5. Call CAN_IO::Fetch() at least once per main control loop.
+This checks for any messages on the MCP2515 and loads them,

-5. Messages are automatically received by the Arduino and loaded into an internal frame FIFO buffer.
+5. Messages retrieved by CAN_IO::Fetch() are loaded into an internal frame FIFO buffer.
 To get the messages on this buffer, use if (can.Available()) {
 		Frame& f = can.Read();
 		/*...*/
 	}
-to get a reference to the first frame in the queue.
+f is then a reference to the first frame in the buffer.

-You can find the packet type of this frame using f.id.
+You can find the packet type of this frame using f.id, which will be a hexidecimal number between 0x000 and 0x7FF.

 6. Once the packet type has been identified, convert it into the appropriate layout class:
 	DC_Drive receivedPacket(f);